ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

   the same ANE Name refer to the same component(s) of the network.

 - Path Vector: A Path Vector, or an ANE Path Vector, is a JSON array of ANE Names.
-It is defined either for a source PID and a destination PID as in a cost map or for a source endpoint and a destination endpoint as in an endpoint cost map.
-Specifically, each ANE Name in a Path Vector indicates that the ANE is on the path between the source and the destination.
+It is a generalization of BGP path vector.
+While standard BGP path vector specifies a sequence of autonomous systems for a destination IP prefix, the Path Vector defined in this extension specifies a sequence of ANEs either for a source PID and a destination PID as in a cost map or for a source endpoint and a destination endpoint as in an endpoint cost map.

 - Path Vector resource: A Path Vector resource refers to an ALTO resource which supports the extension defined in this document.